moneyphp/money/doc/Formatting.rst

 Intl Formatter
 --------------

-As it's name says, this formatter requires the `intl` extension and uses ``NumberFormatter``.
+As its name says, this formatter requires the `intl` extension and uses ``NumberFormatter``.
 In order to provide the correct subunit for the specific currency, you should also provide the specific currency repository.